Javingka/notas/notes_threejs.md

 **color** This determines the color of the line.
 If you specify vertexColors, this property is ignored.
 **linewidth** Materials you can use for a line geometry
 **linecap** This property defines how the ends of lines look in the wireframe mode.
 The possible values are butt, round, and square.
 The default is round.
 In practice, the results from changing this property are very difficult to see.
-This property isn`t supported on WebGLRenderer.
+This property isnt supported on WebGLRenderer.
 **linejoin**  Define how the line joints are visualized.
 The possible values are round, bevel, and miter.
 The default value is round.
 If you look very closely, you can see this in the example using low opacity and a very large wireframeLinewidth.
-This property isn`t supported on WebGLRenderer.
+This property isnt supported on WebGLRenderer.
 **vertexColors**  You can supply a specific color for each vertex by setting this property to the THREE.VertexColors value.
 **fog**  This determines whether this object is affected by the global fog property.